minaminao/ctf-blockchain/README.md

 | Paradigm CTF 2021: Bank                                    |               |

 ### Constructor is just a function with a typo (< Solidity 0.5.0)
-- In versions prior to v0.4.22, the constructor is defined as a function with the same name as the contract, so a typo of the constructor name could cause it to become just a function, resulting in a bug.
+- In versions before v0.4.22, the constructor is defined as a function with the same name as the contract, so a typo of the constructor name could cause it to become just a function, resulting in a bug.
 - Since v0.5.0, this specification is removed and the `constructor` keyword must be used.

 | Challenge                                        | Note, Keyword |